 Conservative treatment that isn't "drug-centric"

 Unlike the use of drugs, which focus just on relieving pain, manual therapy and therapeutic exercises can target the source of the pain and work to improve mobility in the degenerative hip.
 The joint capsule around the hip helps to stabilize and control the range of motion of the hip joint.
 As hip OA progresses, the joint capsule becomes inflamed and progressively tighter.
-This causes the femoral head to migrate superiorly and severely restrict normal movement of the hip.
-The capsular tightening, inflammatory reaction and loss of range of motion increases pressure within the joint which causes immediate increased pain.
+This causes the femoral head to migrate superiorly and severely restricts the normal movement of the hip.
+The capsular tightening, inflammatory reaction, and loss of range of motion increase pressure within the joint which causes immediate increased pain.

 Maximizing quality of life

 Manual therapy – including long axis traction – can distract the hip, mobilizing the joint capsule and relaxing surrounding tissues.
 This provides natural pain relief and improved mobility.
 It is best combined with therapeutic exercises that patients can learn in clinic sessions and continue at home.
 This approach maximizes the patient's quality of life during that period of time – most often multiple years – between diagnosis and THR surgery.

 Watch the video below.
 You can see other excerpts from Dr. Rocklin's OPTA 2016 presentation here.